 Background

-This issue is related to cross-origin request and it is caused by various Chrome Extensions.
+This issue is related to cross-origin requests and can be caused by various Chrome extensions.
 To prevent leaks of sensitive information, web pages are generally not allowed to fetch cross-origin data.
-Unless a valid CORS header is present on the response, the page's request will fail with an error messages.
+Unless a valid CORS header is present in the response, the page's request will fail with an error message.

 There was a change in Chrome that introduced this error message.